Freight Carrier & Broker Operations Platform

 • Clickable order numbers reveal full order details, stops, and documents.

-The order slideout brings together the timeline, live map, and load documents in a single, high-signal panel—giving dispatchers everything they need to troubleshoot, track progress, and communicate with customers without switching screens.
+The order slideout brings together the timeline, live map, and load documents in a single, high-signal panel— giving dispatchers everything they need to troubleshoot, track progress, and communicate with customers.

 • Chronological events: origin, pickups, arrivals, idle, detention, deviations.